530

 3

-Francesco Verrotti è stato un militare italiano, insignito della medaglia d'oro al valor militare alla memoria nel corso delle seconda guerra mondiale.
+Francesco Verrotti è stato un militare italiano, insignito della medaglia d'oro al valor militare alla memoria nel corso della seconda guerra mondiale.

 3